 The core thing to know about hiking in Iceland in May is straightforward: the highland season hasn't started.
 Everything that flows from that decision point — huts, roads, rivers, guides, transfers — is still in winter mode.

-Huts.
-The mountain huts along Iceland's famous highland routes are operated by Ferðafélag Íslands (FÍ) — the Icelandic Touring Association.
+The mountain huts along Iceland's famous highland routes are operated by Ferðafélag Íslands (Ferdafelag Islands - FÍ), the Icelandic Touring Association.
 Their main operating window runs from late June into mid-September.
 Throughout May, the huts on the Laugavegur, on Fimmvörðuháls, and in Þórsmörk stay closed.
 Multi-day highland treks with hut nights simply aren't an option this early.

-F-roads.
-The gravel mountain tracks that feed the highland interior — the Fjallvegir, or F-roads — are closed throughout May.
+The gravel mountain tracks that feed the highland interior — the F comes from Fjallvegir, or mountain roads — are closed throughout May.
 They're reopened by the Icelandic Road and Coastal Administration only after snow clears, meltwater settles, and the surface is safe, usually from late June.
-Current status is published live on road.is.
+Current status is published live on IRCA official page (Icelandic Road and Coastal Administration).

 Image

-Snowmelt means rivers run wilder, but it also gives Iceland's waterfalls a spring of their own, ahead of summer's glacier-fed peak.
+Snowmelt means rivers run wilder, but it also provides plentiful waterfalls ahead of summer's glacier-fed peak

 Our Pick for May: A 7-Day South Coast Route